SCOPE OF THIS CHAPTER

 3. Counselling and Assessment

-The Parent(s) should be advised that they will be offered counselling support via an Adoption Social Worker and/or via Link counselling services This counselling could be therapeutic or about the process of Adoption, or a combination of both.
+The Parent(s) should be advised that they will be offered counselling support via an Adoption Social Worker and/or via a commissioned independent counselling services This counselling could be therapeutic or about the process of Adoption, or a combination of both.

 Counselling, conducted over several interviews, should be undertaken as promptly as possible following the referral, by an experienced practitioner who has knowledge and skills in adoption, and include a discussion about the issues adoption brings for both the parent/guardian and the child.